| home |

 4) I don’t think they printed that for the vision impaired as I was told that the dot added is not raised.
 One can’t feel the dot with their finger tip.
 The words “Sports” and “Education” are raised but not the dot.

-5) Could it be for identification and sorting purposes for ATM?
+5) Could it be for identification and sorting purposes for an ATM?
 If this is true, then why such a small print?
 Australian notes have two white horizontal bars approx. between 15mm to 30mm printed on the top and bottom edges for sorting purposes.

 If any readers have any information on this, please feel free to share with us.